 Louis Eby (Joined Board in June 2019.) has volunteered on the farm since 1996 when he helped establish Red Wiggler’s farming operation.
 He brings to the farm several years of experience working on market oriented vegetable farms.
 He retired as the Lead Attorney Advisor in the U.S. Environmental Protection Agency’s Water Permit Division where he focused on agricultural water pollution issues for several years.
 Louis lives in Washington, DC, where he is on the boards of his local community garden and his neighborhood association.

-Chris Garosi (Treasurer) brings 20 years of experience in a variety of finance and business operations roles in organizations both large and small.
+Chris Garosi (Treasurer.
+Joined Board in December 2017.) brings 20 years of experience in a variety of finance and business operations roles in organizations both large and small.
 Beyond his full-time job as Business Operations Manager at Conduent, he is also a partner in a real estate investment firm and owns a consulting firm specializing in small business advisory services.
 Chris joined the Board at Red Wiggler after a successful three-year stint as Treasurer of a non-profit in Garrett County, MD which built a no-kill animal shelter during his tenure.
 He earned his MBA from the Smith School at the University of Maryland.
 Chris lives in Clarksburg, MD with his wife and two children.